 Possession of two ounces or less could send a person to jail for six months and subject him to a \$1,000 fine.
-Two to four ounces would carry a maximum penalty of a year in jail and a \$2,000 fine.
-Possession of greater amounts would be a penitentiary offense, but a trial judge could reduce the crime to a misdemeanor at his own discretion.
-Also provided is the ling, Greg was tried and found not guilty.
-Later he learned that the police were including his photograph in a public "rogues' gallery," open to inspection by victims of crime.
+Two to four ounces would carry a max imum penalty of a year in jail and a \$2,000 fine.
+Possession of greater amounts would be a enitentiary offense, but a trial judge could reduce the crime to a misdemeanor at his own disthis time as a plaintiff.
+He demanded that the police remove his picture from the gallery, even though they might still consider him a suspicious character.
+And the court ordered the police to do just that.
+Citing Greg's right of privacy, the court said: 'A visitor (to the gallery) might conclude that all the pictures were of criminals.
+This is not a pleasant thought for one conscious of his innocence."